kdta91/MacOS_Monterey_Ryzentosh/README.md

 4. Audio works.
 Mic not working.
 (3.5mm jack)<br />
 5. Sleep works. <br />
 6. Edit the config.plist to add in your device info (Serial No, etc...).

+Additional drivers for the USB Wifi dongle to work: https://github.com/chris1111/Wireless-USB-OC-Big-Sur-Adapter

 Let me know if you find anything that doesn't work or a fix for the mic.